Kurkime modernią Lietuvos ateitį kartu

 Problem

 Lithuania has ambitious energy goals.
-The aim is for 100% of electricity to come from renewable energy sources (RES) by 2050, and for 55% of electricity to be consumed from RES by 2030.
+The aim is for 100% of electricity to come from renewable energy sources (RES) by 2030.
 These goals have been set at both the European Union and Lithuanian levels to promote decarbonization, clean energy, and energy independence.

 In 2023, the share of RES in total final energy consumption was 32.2% (with wind and solar energy being the main contributors).
 The country has made significant progress in increasing the share of RES, primarily through the development of wind, solar, and biomass energy.
 In neutralizing the climate impact, a role is expected to be played by hydrogen.
 From an economic development perspective, Lithuania could attract investments worth 150 billion euros by developing green energy.